Michigan Credit Card Fraud Lawyer

 - Fraud, Forgery, Material Alteration, Simulation or Counterfeiting of a Credit Card

-Credit Card Fraud Attorney
+Novi Credit Card Fraud Lawyer

 You are presumed innocent and the burden is upon the prosecutor to prove your guilt beyond a reasonable doubt – the highest legal standard under the law.
 We will hold the prosecutor to that high legal standard.
 We will commit the time and resources necessary to thoroughly examine your case for any potential defenses.
 With over 20 years of experience trying criminal cases, you can rest assured that if there is a weakness in the prosecutor’s case, Mr. Buehner will find it and use it to your advantage.

 Even if the case against you is strong, there may be many ways to reduce the impact of such charges.
 A good criminal defense attorney knows how to persuade prosecutors and judges to find a resolution that doesn’t destroy a person’s life.
 People make mistakes and shouldn’t be judged by an isolated error in judgment.
 Mr. Buehner has successfully negotiated plea agreements and sentencing agreements that have helped his clients avoid jail and in many cases, kept their criminal records clean.